dynamoose/dynamoose/docs/_docs/model.md

 From [the AWS documentation](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html) Use ReturnValues if you want to get the item attributes as they appear before or after they are updated.
 For UpdateItem, the valid values are:

 - NONE - If ReturnValues is not specified, or if its value is NONE, then nothing is returned.
-(This setting is the default for ReturnValues.)
+(This setting is DynamoDB's default.)
 - ALL_OLD - Returns all of the attributes of the item, as they appeared before the UpdateItem operation.
 - UPDATED_OLD - Returns only the updated attributes, as they appeared before the UpdateItem operation.
 - ALL_NEW - Returns all of the attributes of the item, as they appear after the UpdateItem operation.
+(This setting is Dynamoose's default.)
 - UPDATED_NEW - Returns only the updated attributes, as they appear after the UpdateItem operation.